und1n3/taleia/README.md

 	 - write access: *

 ### Challange
 Will be to store the challange combinations.
-It has to be set with the following Rules and Presmissions:
+It has to be set with the following Rules and Permissions:

  - **Rules**:
 	 - what : *Text*